Biak: Yosim Pancar Dance

 The Biak Numfor have a friendship dance called Yosim Pancar which is popular across West Papua and coastal Papua.
 Its small to mid-size dance group formations could last all-night long.
 Several "Yosim Pancar" moves that are popular till this day are: Pancar Gas, Gale-Gale, Jef, Pacul Tiga, Seka, and Poco-poco adaptation.

 This dance is an amalgamation of two traditional dances namely Yosim dances originating from the bay of Sairei (Serul, Waropen) and Pancar dances originating from Biak, Numfor and Manokwari.
 The musical instruments used for Yosim usually used are cuku lele (Ukulele), and guitars which shows foreign influences as these were not instruments from Papua.
 Included was also local bass made from three strings, with the strings made from Pandan leaves.
 As well as Kalabasa, a dried Calabash, which was then filled with beads.
 In Yosim dance, the women are dressed with weavings to cover the chest, and headress made from bird feathers.
 While the men are bare-chested and wearing the same headress.
 The dance movement are more energetic though simple.
 In Pancar dance, the music are from Tifa drums which is the universal instruments for coastal Papuans.
 The drum skin is usually made from soa-soa (lizards).
 The movements are more stiff following the Tifa beats.

 Movements include Seka, this dance movement are usually from southern coast with famous version from Kaimana, Fakfak, and Timika.
-In Pacul Tiga, or Pancar Meneru the dancer swing forward three steps, and throw both arms and one leg to the left and right, which was then repeated fir the other leg.
+In Pacul Tiga, or Pancar Meneru the dancer swing forward three steps, and throw both arms and one leg to the left and right, which was then repeated for the other leg.
 Jef movements are influenced by rock and roll dance from 1969-1971, Gale-Gale movements are from Wondama Bay and Mor-Mambor islands.
 Pancar movements are performed by the dancers move in a circle.
 These movements was inspired by animals, and have four variations.

 The rhythm and song of Yosim Pancar dance are now being modernized with special effect sounds and pop dance beat.
 Originally the rhythm is to summon ancestral spirits and let them join the group.
 The traditional musical instrument of this dance is a self-made string bass from coconut tree and roots which is similar to the guitar or ukulele.